Musselman Lake, Ontario: History

-The area was first settled 1807 by Peter and Jacob Musselman (not related to settler of Floradale, Ontario), Mennonites from Pennsylvania.
+The area was first settled 1807 by Peter and Jacob Musselman (not related to settler of Floradale, Ontario), who were Mennonites from Pennsylvania.
 The Musselman established as steam saw mill on the west side of the lake on land later acquired by William Osborn.

 The Glen Baker Hotel and Hall provided local entertainment until 1928 and again until 1970s.

 In the 1950s and 1960s housing developments were built around Musselman's Lake.

 Over the years, the community has been referred to both as Musselman's Lake and as Musselman Lake.
 In 2012, the Town of Whitchurch-Stouffville officially declared the name of the community as "Musselman's Lake."

 On June 17, 2017, the five acre Coultice Park was officially opened on land which was formerly a part of the Wagon Wheel Ranch and donated to the Town by the Coultice family.

 Privately owned waterfront

 Virtually all of the water front in the community of Musselman's Lake is private residential property.
 Cedar Beach Park is a small park and beach on the northside at Cedarvale Boulevard and Ninth Line is privately run and require admission.
 Docks along the lake are all private with Cedar Beach Park open to the paying public but not for daily visitors.

 Use of the lake and its shorelines is regulated by the Department of Fisheries and Oceans Canada in conjunction with the Lake Simcoe Region Conservation Authority; the Ministry of Natural Resources governs fishing regulations, town by-laws regulate the use of power boats on the lake, and laws are enforced by the York Regional Police Marine Unit.
 While the resources of all levels of government are used for the regulation, protection and preservation of the lake, the entire perimeter of the lake is currently in a few private hands, and homeowners and business alone benefit from exclusive access rights to one of Whitchurch-Stouffville's most significant natural and recreational assets.